 A natural source of glucosamine and chondroitin is from animal marrow in the form of bone broth.

-Methylsulfonylmethane (MSM) is taken because some consider it may help support healthy ligaments.
+Methylsulfonylmethane (MSM) helps support healthy ligaments.
 Some studies indicate that a high intake may help ease the symptoms of osteoarthritis and rheumatoid arthritis.
 The model is that the sulfur in MSM helps the body maintain healthy, flexible ligaments.
 MSM commonly is given as 2 to 6 g/day in 2 to 3 divided doses.

 Foods that contain the sulfur compound methyl sulfonyl methane (MSM) are milk (contains 3.3 ppm of MSM), raw tomatoes (up to 0.86 milligram per liter of MSM), corn may contain as much as 0.11 milligram per liter of MSM), tea (0.3 ppm of MSM), and some say beer as well!

-Egg Shell Membrane (NEM) is an all-natural joint health ingredient derived from the membrane, or inner lining, of eggshells.
-The eggshell membrane is then dried and milled into a powder form for supplementation and is composed of naturally occurring glycosaminoglycans, including chondroitin and hyaluronic acid, collagen, amino acids and other beneficial proteins that may be essential for joint health.
+Egg Shell Membrane (NEM) holds an all-natural joint health ingredient derived from the membrane, or inner lining, of eggshells.
+The shells contain naturally occurring glycosaminoglycans, including chondroitin and hyaluronic acid, collagen, amino acids and other beneficial proteins that may be essential for joint health.
 Recommended dose is 500mg/day.

 Hyaluronic Acid (HA) is a naturally occurring polysaccharide (carbohydrate) in the human body.
 It’s present in large amounts in the spaces between skin cells, where it provides moisture, plumpness, firmness and suppleness to the skin.
 HA allegedly works by acting as a cushion and lubricant in the joints and other tissues.
 In addition, it might affect the way the body responds to injury.
-The recommended dosage for HA is not reliably established for oral supplements due to the range of different doses available and the lack of research on this.
+The recommended dosage for HA is not reliably established for oral supplements.
 However, recommended dosages usually range from 20 to 120mg, with some recommendations as high as 200mg.
 Feedback on HA is that it is great for wrinkles as well!